status302/FontAwesomeKit.Swift/Example/Pods/FontAwesomeKit.Swift/README.md

 About me
 ========
 A student in Xidian university.
+[MY RESUME](http://qiuncheng.com/resume.html).
 Looking for a iOS job now, glad to every oppotunity.
 If you can offer me, [contact me anytime!](mailto:qiuncheng@gmail.com)
 If you have a new idea about this project, [contact me anytime!](mailto:qiuncheng@gmail.com) OR pull request.